VW-ai/LifeTrace/src/backend/README.md

 ### AI Agent (`agent/`)

 The AI Agent is the heart of SmartHistory's data processing pipeline.
-It:
+It operates on a **database-first architecture**, eliminating JSON intermediate files:

 - **Matches activities** across different data sources (Notion, Google Calendar)
 - **Generates intelligent tags** using LLM integration
 - **Estimates durations** for untracked activities
 - **Consolidates data** into structured activity records
+- **Database-first**: All data flows through SQLite database for better performance and reliability

 #### Key Features:
 - 🔗 **Smart Matching**: Correlates activities using time and content similarity